Skip to main content

 • If you are using RGB for designing, it is essential to convert to CMYK before submitting for print to ensure accurate color production

-1. When you click on Badges in the Admin Menu, the Badge Manager will pop up.
+2. Click on Onsite ➜ Design Badges.
+The Badge Manager will pop up.
 Click on Get Started.

 NOTE: If you have already created a badge shell, the Badge Manager will no longer pop up.
-To create a second badge shell, click Create Shell next to the badge
+To create a second badge shell, click Create next to the badge OR hover over the badge to select Edit.

 • 4x6" Standard (no notch - requires a sleeve)